This article describes how to mount a Datto iSCSI share in Windows.

-Obtaining the iSCSI Target
+Obtaining the iSCSI target

 Mounting the iSCSI Target in Windows

-1. On the Windows machine, search for and launch iSCSI Initiator, as shown in Figure 2:
+1. On the Windows machine, search for and launch iSCSI Initiator, as shown in Figure 2.

-To resolve this, click OK on the error.
-Click Connect again, then click Advanced...
-In the new window, check the box for Enable CHAP log on, then fill out the two files as shown in Figure 5.
+To resolve this error, click Connect again, then click Advanced...
+In the new window, select the checkbox for Enable CHAP log on, then fill out the two files as shown in Figure 5.

 Click OK, then OK again on the window behind it.
-The Target should now show as Connected.
+The target should now show as Connected.

 If this is a new share, you will need to initialize and format it for use in Windows the first time it is mounted:

-If the share is not showing in Explorer as an available drive, you may need to mark it as Online: In Disk Management, as shown in Figure 7, right click the drive, and click the option for Online, as shown in Figure 8.
+3. If the share does not display in Windows Explorer as an available drive, you may need to mark it as Online.
+In Disk Management, right-click the drive, and click the option for Online, as shown in Figure 8.